Lumina (film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 6 out of 100, based on 4 critics, indicating "overwhelming dislike".
 Metacritic named it the worst movie of 2024.

 Brian Tallerico of RogerEbert.com gave the film zero out of four stars and wrote, "There are bad movies, there are really bad movies, and then there's Lumina, a film so breathtaking in its overall incompetence that one starts to wonder if it's not intentionally so in the hope of being the next The Room or Birdemic.
 How else to explain some of the laughable shot choices, inconsistent characters, nonsensical plotting, and dialogue that sounds like it was either produced by A.I. or Google Translate of a script written in another language?"
+Jeffrey M. Anderson of Common Sense Media said that it is a "possible contender to join the list of The Worst Movies of All Time", while Michael Gingold of Rue Morgue described it as "the kind of awkward flick that pops up every now and then: An ambitious indie by a do-it-all filmmaker ... that bucks the odds and gets a nationwide release, only to prove it has no business playing anywhere but late-night cable."

 Michael Nordine of Variety also gave the film a negative review, writing, "Its ambitions are lofty, but they're also undermined at nearly every turn by chintzy visual effects that prove more distracting than immersive and uniformly wooden performances.
 It wants to be a space opera but is closer to a soap opera, albeit one that would air on Syfy rather than CBS."
+Zachary Moser of Screen Rant likewise faulted the film for missing scenes, ADR, clumsy editing, and an inexplicable storyline, while Shaina Weatherhead of Collider said viewers expecting a compelling alien-abduction thriller would likely leave confused and disappointed.